 - Push Notifications - Utilising push notifications is a great way to ensure content gets seen.
 Every time you publish new content you can let your audience know and encourage them to view it.
 Did you know that push notifications boost app engagement by 88%?

 - App Marketing - Creating an app can be relatively easy.
 Discoverability in a highly populated app store, however, is a challenge.
 Ensure your chosen provider will offer assistance after your app has launched, helping with best practice to ensure your app listing is optimised and marketed effectively to help it reach its intended audience.
-Here’s how to maximise app exposure and ensure your content is seen.

 - Data/Analytics - Ensure you are monitoring usage of your app via your analytics package so you can see what content is working and adapt your product accordingly.
 Keep in close contact with your users via surveys and focus groups to find out what changes you can make to improve the experience and deepen engagement.